-Change promotion Use the ModifyGroup privilege to let users change promotion groups associated with a groups revision.
+Use the ModifyGroup privilege to let users change promotion groups associated with a Change promotion revision.

-Privilege type Base Privilege.
-The ModifyGroup privilege allows use of the vcs -g or put -g command.
+Base Privilege.
+The ModifyGroup privilege allows use of the vcs -g or put -g Privilege type command.
 If a promotion group already exists in an archive and it becomes necessary to rename or move it, this privilege must be allowed.

-Syntax [No]ModifyGroup
+[No] ModifyGroup